radar/guides/gem-development.md

 Additionally in the `bundle install` output, we will see this line:

-    Using gem_name (0.0.1) from source at /path/to/gem_name
+    Using foodie (0.0.1) from source at /path/to/foodie

 Bundler has detected our gem and has loaded the gemspec and our gem is bundled just like every other gem.

 To run the `rspec` command for our bundle, we must use `bundle exec rspec`.
 This will use the bundled version of rspec rather than the system version.
 We can run it now by running `bundle exec rspec spec` to test precisely nothing.
 At least it works, right?

 We can write our first test with this framework now in place.
 For testing, we create a new RSpec file for every class we want to test at the root of the _spec_ directory.
 If we had multiple facets to our gem, we would group them underneath a directory such as _spec/facet_ but this is a simple gem, so we won't.
-Let's call this new file _spec/food_spec.rb_ and fill it with this content:
+Let's call this new file _spec/foodie_spec.rb_ and fill it with this content:

-    describe GemName::Food do
+    describe Foodie::Food do
       it "broccoli is gross" do
-        GemName::Food.portray("Broccoli").should eql("Gross!")
+        Foodie::Food.portray("Broccoli").should eql("Gross!")
       end

       it "anything else is delicious" do
-        GemName::Food.portray("Not Broccoli").should eql("Delicious!")
+        Foodie::Food.portray("Not Broccoli").should eql("Delicious!")
       end
     end

-When we run `bundle exec rspec spec` again, we'll be told the `GemName::Food` constant doesn't exist.
-This is true, and we should define it in _lib/gem_name/food.rb_ like this:
+When we run `bundle exec rspec spec` again, we'll be told the `Foodie::Food` constant doesn't exist.
+This is true, and we should define it in _lib/foodie/food.rb_ like this:

-    module GemName
+    module Foodie
       class Food
         def self.portray(food)
           if food.downcase == "broccoli"